 If you have a fever or are vomiting, you should not come to school.
-When school is missed because of illness, a call to the school should be made by your parent/guardian to notify the staff that you will not be in school along with the reason.
-If a call is not received, the health secretary will attempt to reach your parent by phone.
-You will be unexcused until a call or note, excusing you, is received.
-Please refer to Board Policy 501.02 at the end of this handbook.
+When school is missed because of illness, a call to the school should be made by the parent/guardian to notify the staff that you will not be in school along with the reason.
+If a call is not received, the health secretary will attempt to reach the parent/guardian by phone.
+Students will be unexcused until a call or note, excusing the student, is received.
+Please refer to Board Policy 501.02 later in this handbook.